Introduction to Factory Farming

 From smallholdings to megafarms

-The reality is, to produce the billions of sausages, burgers, litres of milk and eggs to feed the British public’s appetite for animal products, animal farming is becoming ever more industrialised.
+The stark truth is, to produce the billions of sausages, burgers, eggs and litres of milk to feed the British public’s appetite for animal products, livestock farming is becoming ever more industrialised.
 The more animals that can be ‘processed’ in the shortest time on the least amount of land, the cheaper their products become.
+The biggest factory farms can house more than a million chickens, 20,000 pigs or 2,000 dairy cows, in expansive factory units.

 References